-The occasional unscrupulous employee may try to obtain a salary hike by accepting another job and resigning in anticipation of receiving a counter offer.
-It’s a very risky move to make with your career and is considered downright deceitful.
+The occasional employee may try to obtain a salary hike by accepting another job and resigning in anticipation of receiving a counter offer.
+It’s a very risky move to make with your career and can easily backfire.

 - Could this additional pay simply be your next raise given to you early?